Greenlight Surfboard Building Guide A-Z

 Day 5: 2nd hot coat or gloss coat, final sanding/polishing (1-2 hours labor; 3-8 hours cure time)*

-*Cure times assume regular PH2000 Resin Research in cool (70F) temps.
+*Cure times assume regular 2000 Resin Research in cool (70F) temps.
 Using RR Kwick Kick Epoxy will reduce your cure time by AT LEAST 50%.

 Here we go.
 Now you’ve got the tools, the design, the template, and the workspace.
 It is time to choose a blank and get busy mowing foam.
 The first step in the process is choosing the correct blank.
-Most surfboards are made with either Polyurethane (PU) or Expanded Polystyrene (EPS) foam blanks.
+Most surfboards are made with either Expanded Polystyrene (EPS) or Polyurethane (PU) foam blanks.
 Greenlight carries both EPS and PU Blanks in a variety of shapes and sizes.
-Your first task is to choose PU or EPS as a blank material.
+Your first task is to choose EPS or PU as a blank material.

 PU blanks have been the go-to core for the surfboard industry since the 60s.
-You can laminate them with epoxy or polyester resin, and have a smaller, more crystalline cell structure that planes/sands off the board in a fine powder.
+You can laminate them with epoxy or polyester resin.
 PU blanks are typically more dense and heavier than EPS blanks.
 Most PU blanks have a density of 3 lbs per cubic foot, while Greenlight EPS blanks are a specially engineered 2# per cubic foot density.
-Due to this increased density, it is said that boards made with PU blanks provide a damp ride, absorbing chop and vibration more effectively than EPS blanks (until you learn higher end EPS/epoxy design and construction techniques)
+PU foam shapes nicely and takes paint well for artwork.

 Another unique characteristic of PU blanks is that they are denser in the “outer skin” than the “inner core.”
 When shaping PU, most shapers use “close tolerance” blanks, where they don’t have to shape deeper than the outer skin to preserve the most durable component of the blank.
 If you shape too far into a PU blank, your board is more likely to get pressure dings and delaminations in these areas.
 For this reason, EPS blanks are usually a safer, and stronger bet for beginner shapers.